Keep it Connected

 Breaking it down:

-Developing a proper mindset is also a circular and iterative process.
+Developing a proper mindset is a circular and iterative process.
 Not only can you begin your mindset training on day one of your training, once made aware of the dangers that exist with weapons (or threats in general) as well as where and how they're used in society, you'll engage in training that constantly reiterates combat interactions.
 The process circles back around ingraining and improving your thinking in order to understand the who, what, where, when, how and why of protection.
 This, in turn, creates useful thought patterns and solidfyies standard practices.

 At the stage where your body performs actions associated with combat, a feedback loop is created and and enhances your thought process through experience.
 Thus, the circular process that influences your mindset.

 Physical Skill.
 Dynamic footwork maneuvering, striking mechanics, and overall agility are effectively developed, validated and enhanced with PTK-SMF training methods.
 Along with mindset and awareness, physical skill and conditioning is highly critical for edged weapon survival.
+Using the correct training methods and discipline, you can acquire physical skill in a very short amount of time.
+This requires training more repetitions of a lesser number of effective inteconnected elements – not just more “what-ifs”.

-(If you don't move with enough dynamic intent in, around or away from your assailant with enough range (including running short bursts), you will be at a disadvantage.)
+(If you don't move with enough dynamic intent in, around or away from your assailant with enough range (including running those short bursts), you will be at a disadvantage.)

 Core Tactics.
 Once you have fundamentals of dynamic maneuvering and striking, tactics (and techniques) are vital for protection and adapting to the attack.
 But here's the thing: one core overlapping methodology protects you from all attacks.
 Cherry-picking "techniques" because convoluted statistics conclude that most knife attacks are only certain scenarios creates a misinformed perception and the wrong mindset.